Kurosar/qb-hud-redux/README.md

 **Question:** Are you going to add Nitrous ?
 **Answer:** We decided to not include nitrous for now, maybe at a later point (or if someone wants to make a PR).

+**Question:** Should I use the normal or the lite version ?
+**Answer:** Due to popular request, we decided to make two versions, a normal, and a lite version (more inline for those who prefer this style).

 **Question:** My voice indicator does not indicate the voice range properly, how to fix it ?
 **Answer:** You probably changed your default PMA-Voice ranges, please reflect those changes in **html/js/app.js** (lines 215 > 225)